michellelaurin/World-of-Tales/_tales/kingtasio.md

 <p>"Very well, sir!" said Juan, and he left the palace immediately.</p>

-<p>The next day King Tasio saw Juan in front of the palace, riding on his paragos1 drawn by a carabao.</p>
+<p>The next day King Tasio saw Juan in front of the palace, riding on his paragos drawn by a carabao.</p>

 <p>"Did I not tell you not to stand or walk on my ground around this palace?
 Why are you here now?
 Do you mean to mock me?" shouted the king.</p>